winguru/PowerSploit/Privesc/README.md

 ### Other Helpers/Meta-Functions:
     Invoke-WScriptUACBypass           (not modified)   -   performs the bypass UAC attack by abusing the lack of an embedded manifest in wscript.exe
     Invoke-PrivescAudit               (modified)       -   runs all current escalation checks and returns a report (formerly Invoke-AllChecks)
-    Get-ModifiablePath                (modified)       -   tokenizes an input string and returns the files in it the current user can modify
+    Find-RegistryString               (new)            -   search for specific strings inside the registry Get-ModifiablePath                (modified)       -   tokenizes an input string and returns the files in it the current user can modify
     Get-TokenInformation              (not modified)   -   returns token groups or privileges for a passed process/thread token
     Write-UserAddMSI                  (not modified)   -   write out a MSI installer that prompts for a user to be added